purcell/emacs.d/README.md

 # Warning
 * I'm using [Vim](http://www.vim.org) key binding.
 Please see "Tips" section for restoring the Emacs key binding.
 * People in Mainland China may need [goagent](http://code.google.com/p/goagent/) to download packages from ELPA.
 Run command "http_proxy=http://127.0.0.1:8087 emacs -nw" after starting goagent server.
+* C++/C developers, you need tell Emacs where to search headers to make auto-complete work.
+See section `clang` for details.

 # General